 This makes the Ponytail a plant that you do not need to water on a regular basis.
 They love bright light so you can place them closer to the windows.

 Getting this plant is a good idea because it grows slowly and hence will not hog up too much place in your apartment.
-These plants are rather expensive and retail at about $43 – $45 on Amazon in the country like USA.
+These plants are rather expensive and retail at about $43 – $45 on Amazon in a country like the USA.

 An interesting name for a plant that is equally interesting in terms of the way it grows.
 This plant does not only need to be watered it also survives without soil.
 They can be popped on a shelf or on your work table.

 You can get creative and hang them around your apartment to add a little funk to your place.
 These retail at about $19 on Amazon and come with a crystal bowl.